Jason Statham: 2016–present: Continued success

 The sequel to his 2011 film The Mechanic was scheduled for production in late 2016 and announced to open as Mechanic: Resurrection.
-The film went on to become highly commercially successfully in international film markets grossing $109.4 million worldwide.
+The film received mixed reviews but was highly commercially successful, grossing $109.4 million worldwide on a budget of $40 million.
 According to Forbes, the film was Statham's "seventh-biggest earner" and most commercially successful solo film venture of his career.

 In February 2017, he starred alongside Gal Gadot in a 30-second Super Bowl advertisement for Wix.com during Super Bowl LI.
 CNET reported that the advertisement reached 22 million user impressions.
 Statham was asked to re-join the Fast & Furious franchise once more in 2016.
 The ensuing film, The Fate of the Furious, was released in April 2017 to commercial success.
 While the film overall received mixed reviews, Statham was praised for his comedic timing and onscreen chemistry with contemporaries.
 The film went on to be the third highest-grossing film of 2017 and the 12th highest-grossing film of all time.

 Spy 2 was confirmed on 15 February 2018.
 But later in 2018, Feig explained that although a sequel to Spy could still happen, "there hasn't been any interest from the studio" in the project.

 Statham played the lead, former Naval captain Jonas Taylor, in the 2018 action-horror film The Meg, which was released on 10 August.
 The film would go on to gross $527.8 million worldwide, becoming the highest-grossing U.S.-Chinese co-production of all time.

 In 2019, Statham reprised his role as Deckard Shaw again in Fast & Furious Presents: Hobbs & Shaw, a spin-off of the Fast & Furious franchise focusing on his and Dwayne Johnson's characters.
 The film grossed $758 million worldwide, becoming the tenth highest-grossing film of 2019, and received generally positive reviews from critics, with praise for Statham's performance.